julianmak/NEMO-related/docs/compilation_notes/nemo36.rst

 The assumption here is that the compiler is fixed and the packages (e.g., NetCDF4 and a MPI bindings) are configured to be consistent with the compilers.
 See :ref:`here <sec:other-pack>` to check whether the binaries exist, where they are, and how they might be installed.
+All the ``#CHANGE ME`` highlighted below needs to be changed to point to the appropriate paths or binaries (links for binaries are ok).
+The compiler flags listed below seems to work fine with the choice of ``gcc4.9``.

 XIOS 1.0 (svn v703)
 -------------------